-If there are pre-existing users of your trademark–such as smaller or local businesses who haven’t registered or conducted business over state lines–those trademark users can continue using the mark in their given market and geographic area.
+Pre-existing users of your trademark—such as small or local businesses who haven’t registered their mark or conducted business over state lines—can continue using the mark in their given market and geographic area.

 This is the reason that most businesses purchase a thorough Trademark Search Report before registering their mark.

-In addition to the application costs, there are also several additional fees which tend to appear throughout the process.
-These can include:
+In addition to the basic application costs, there are also several additional fees which tend to appear throughout the process.

-Requesting Extensions – During the application process, you must file a Statement of Use within six months of the Notice of Allowance.
-If you decide you need to request an extension to show your trademark’s prior usage, there’s an additional charge of $150 per class of goods/services for each six-month extension.
+- Requesting Extensions – You must file a Statement of Use within six months of your Notice of Allowance.
+If you need to request a six-month extension, there’s an additional charge of $150 per class of goods/services.

-Allegation of Usage – If you are instead filing an allegation or statement of use to prove your usage of your trademark, you must include specific dates such as when you first used the mark in commerce, one sample of use for each class, and make a payment of $100 per class.
+- Allegation of Usage – If you are instead filing an Allegation or Statement of Use to prove usage of the mark, you must include a payment of $100 per class.

-Abandonment Status – If an application goes into abandoned status at any time during this process for whatever reason, there will be a fee of $100 in order to continue the application.
+- Abandonment Status – If your application goes into abandoned status at any time during this process, there will be a $100 fee to continue the application.